chiao45/ams562-notes/software/req.rst

 Using a decent editor is necessary, and develop with IDE-like environment is extremely helpful.
 Among all existing popular editors, we have decided to provide the `Visual Studio Code`_ that is developed by Microsoft.
-This editor has been installed and properly configured in our container.
+This editor has been installed and properly configured in our `Docker`_ image.

 .. _soft_req_vscode_git: